 We still throw on our backpacks and travel by land.
 But when I arrive home from visiting Laos or Myanmar or some other exotic place… I am still on holiday.
 I really do have the best of both worlds!

 I was born in a small town on the north east coast of England.
 In 2006, I left the UK with my partner Kate and since then we’ve been bouncing around different countries, so far I’ve lived and worked in Thailand (twice), Spain, Vietnam and China, but currently, I live in Ukraine (for the 2nd time).

-After a graduating I spent less than 2 years working in England when Kate and I decided we didn’t want a 9-5 job with 2 weeks holiday a year.
+After a graduating I spent less than two years working in England when Kate and I decided we didn’t want a 9-5 job with two weeks holiday a year.
 I showed no interest or aptitude for home improvement.
 I wasn’t interested in upgrading my car.
 What we really wanted to do was see more of the world.
 So we rented out our house, sold or stored our stuff, jacked in our jobs and left for Thailand.
 Since then we’ve developed our careers as English teachers which gives us the opportunity to live in lots of different countries.
 We’ve never had the aim to find a ‘new home’, but to create a scattering of ‘homes’ all over the place!